Quick Start

 MacOS:

-Use PowerShell in Windows:
+Using PowerShell in Windows:

 Download kubectl v1.27.1 and kind v0.18.0.

-Or if you have curl
+If you have curl

 Note: To find out the latest stable version of